FAQs for Current Students

 - Have a grade point average of 3.8 or higher.

-- Have six grades of A- or better in the courses counted toward the concentration in Economics (Economics 1, 2, 5, and 8 are not eligible).
+- Have six grades of A- or better in the courses counted toward the concentration in Economics (Any course numbered Economics 9 or below, are not eligible).

 - Demonstrate outstanding intellectual force.
 Included in the ways the department judges this attribute are: quality of contribution in classes; superior performance in all of the courses offered for the major; quality of projects pursued, especially class and seminar papers; quality of a written thesis and its defense; and the overall rigor and challenge of the student's academic program in the major.